PLACENTA PREVIA : THEORIES, TYPES,CO PLICATIONS, MANAGEMENT AND TREATMENT

 Management:

-Management of placenta previa not only include treatment but also prevention to minimize the risk.
+Management not only include treatment but also prevention to minimize the risk.

 • Regular antenatal check-up and early confirmation of diagnosis.